hashicorp/terraform-provider-time/website/docs/index.html.markdown

 }
 ```

-Resource "triggers" are optional.
-The other arguments to each resource must *also* remain constant in order to retain the same time result.

 `triggers` are *not* treated as sensitive attributes; a value used for `triggers` will be displayed in Terraform UI output as plaintext.

-To force a base timestamp to be replaced, the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html) can be used to produce a new time on the next run.
+To force a these actions to reoccur without updating `triggers`, the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html) can be used to produce the action on the next run.